 For one reason or another these ingredients, these musical decisions I make (together with many others), appear to slow down time somehow.
 And this is something recurring that others have noticed too.
 I always remember the reaction of one senior composer when I told him that a piece of mine, Music for a Mushroom Cloud, that he had particularly enjoyed (up to that moment, I guess), was only about 8 minutes long.

 His expression flashed from disbelief to derision: serious music has to be long.
 The oratorio is no exception to this.
 Up to a point, time slows down enough to allow for a substantial part of our own past, our shared past, to catch up with us and hand us a message.
-I do not feel good or bad about it, but it amazes me that music can do that.
+It amazes me that music can do that.

-The way I see it, the dream I had had to do with the way I see society, all of us as an agglomerate, an amalgamated whole.
+The way I see it, the dream I had had to do with the way I see society, all of us as an agglomerate, an amalgamated whole [now, reading this at the very end of 2021, I feel rather different about the meaning of this dream, more unsettling, like a sinister foreboding o things to come but already on their way].
 There is little that I have seen in my travels that reassures me about the ability of large groups of people to organize themselves other than in spontaneous outbursts of emotion or by means of coercion.
 Emotions can be manipulated, and as a matter of fact they regularly are by channeling their inherent violence to some they or other.
 And there are plenty of objectifiable they to choose from.
-Music is guilty of the same too, today more than ever before, with industrial megalomedia cartels transitioning the weakened minds among us into mighty virtual, thoroughly googleized digital avatars.
-Manipulating emotions was also the way in which music acted on the individuals, and civilized them, only in the case of the emotions of large groups of people the means are usually more insidious in nature, and coercion is certainly always on the wings.
+Music is guilty of the same too, today more than ever before, with industrial megalomedia cartels transitioning the weakened minds among us into mighty virtual, thoroughly googleized digital avatars, pastoral colors are envisioned with luciferian phosphorescence: flashes of visions past in a manic collage.
+And yet, “manipulating” emotions was the way in which music acted on the Edenic brutes that composed the audience, the proto-individuals, citizens of the dirt, and civilized them.
+Only, in the case of the emotions of large groups of people the means are usually more insidious in nature, and coercion is certainly always on the wings.
 The whole thing was very predictable.

 How can they be so stupid, I ask myself in a (truly stupid now) anthropomorphism, the trees are just there, spreading for miles and miles, and yet they find no refuge: how can that be?
 What spurs them to keep flying in this foggy weather and big-drop rain?
 I am sure the answer is somewhere on the internet.
 Only I cannot be sure that that would be the right one.
 I cannot be sure that I won’t get sucked into another rabbit hole of keywords and memes.
 Another detour, me just a signal, a synaptic agent of the information board, of the cosmic encyclopedia whose Gutenberg we are, each of us a moving block, pressed, oppressed perhaps in order to perform, to leave a print, a (oh irony!) character.